d2stcjm4qk-alt/data-lit-project/README.md

 - **Source:** Official national road safety statistics (see report for full references)

 Raw data are stored in `data/raw/`, while cleaned and processed datasets are saved in `data/preprocessed/`.
-Fine more information about the datasets [here](https://github.com/d2stcjm4qk-alt/data-lit-project/blob/main/data/README.md).
+Find more information about the datasets [here](https://github.com/d2stcjm4qk-alt/data-lit-project/blob/main/data/README.md).

 ---